Hitchin in Hertfordshire

 Norton, Redbourn, Anstey, Therfield, Chorleywood, and Essendon are some of Hitchin best villages to visit near Hitchin.

-There are a number of hiking areas near Hitchin including Letchworth’s Greenway, and Oughtonhead Common Nature Reserve.
+The area around Hitchin boasts some of the best hiking areas including Letchworth’s Greenway, and Oughtonhead Common Nature Reserve.

 The area around Hitchin features a number of interesting towns including Hitchin, Bishop's Stortford, Royston, Welwyn Garden City, Baldock, Sawbridgeworth, and Hatfield.